Nika Elugardo

-Nika C. Elugardo is an American attorney and politician who served as a member of the Massachusetts House of Representatives.
-She represents Boston and Brookline.
-Elugardo serves on the House Committee on Technology and Intergovernmental Affairs, the Joint Committee on Children, Families and Persons with Disabilities, the Joint Committee on Elder Affairs, and the Joint Committee on Tourism, Arts and Cultural Development.
-She is a member of the Massachusetts Black and Latino Legislative Caucus.
+Nika C. Elugardo is an American attorney and politician.
+She served as a member of the Massachusetts House of Representatives representing Boston and Brookline for two terms from 2019 to 2023.

 Education

 Elugardo earned her Bachelor of Science in Urban Planning from the Massachusetts Institute of Technology, a Master of Public Policy from the John F. Kennedy School of Government, and a Juris Doctor from the Boston University School of Law.

 Career

 After graduating from law school, Elugardo worked at the National Consumer Law Center in Boston.
 Elugardo then served as the Jamaica Plain Liaison and Senior Policy Advisor to Massachusetts State Senator Sonia Chang-Díaz.

 In the 2018 election, Elugardo mounted a successful primary challenge to incumbent Representative Jeffrey Sanchez.

-A political progressive, Elugardo participated in an event hosted by the Boston chapter of the Democratic Socialists of America, where she described herself as a socialist.
+On March 1, 2023, Massachusetts U.S. Senator Ed Markey announced that Elugardo would join his office as chief counsel.